tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南（新版）/播放域名管理/播放配置_intl_en.md

 ## Operation Scenarios
-After push is successful for a domain name, you can log in to the LVB Console, enter the `StreamName` of the push address in the Playback Address Generator to generate a playback address for the corresponding live stream, and then use it to watch the stream.
+After push is successful for a domain name, you can log in to the LVB Console, enter the `StreamName` of the push address in the playback address generator to generate a playback address for the corresponding live stream, and then use it to watch the stream.

 ## Prerequisites
  - You have logged in to the [LVB Console](https://console.cloud.tencent.com/live).